π§ Smart Wallets

 Smart walletsβ

 Smart wallets are digital wallets that leverage smart contract composability to offer enhanced functionality and security for managing digital assets.
-Unlike traditional cryptocurrency wallets, smart wallets integrate features such as multi-signature support, programmable transactions, and enhanced user experience compatibilities with decentralized applications (dApps).
+Unlike traditional cryptocurrency wallets, smart wallets integrate features such as multi-signature support, policy signers, programmable transactions, and enhanced user experience compatibilities with decentralized applications (dapps).

 Smart wallets enable users to interact seamlessly with blockchain ecosystems, providing a user-friendly interface for sending, receiving, and storing digital assets.
 They often incorporate passkeys and WebAuthn standards to ensure secure, passwordless authentication, reducing the risks associated with traditional seed phrases and private keys.